mitchtreece/Twine/README.md

 ### Formatting

-Specifying an output format with the `--format` or `-f` options will generate string-keys in that given format.
+Specifying an output format with the `--format` or `-f` options will generate string-keys in a given format.
 XCTwine supports the following formats:

 - `none`: No key formatting